igorbenic/league-table-importer-for-sportspress/README.md

 Import league tables for SportsPress and add non existing teams to WordPress.

+**How to extend with new importers?**
+This can be done by contributing to this plugin or by creating your own importer in a separate plugin.
+A simple example can be seen in the includes/class-options-excel.php

 ## Description

 This plugin is used to import league tables into SportsPress League Tables.
 Teams that do not exist are created automatically.